alison-li/intelligent-history/README.md

 [![Downloads](https://img.shields.io/jetbrains/plugin/d/PLUGIN_ID.svg)](https://plugins.jetbrains.com/plugin/PLUGIN_ID)

 <!-- Plugin description -->
-Intelligent History is a plugin for [IntelliJ IDEA](https://www.jetbrains.com/idea/) that aims to support more efficient exploration of a Java class' commit history by:
+Intelligent History is a research prototype plugin for [IntelliJ IDEA](https://www.jetbrains.com/idea/) that aims to support more efficient exploration of a Java class' commit history by:
 1) Highlighting the commit log for a file to distinguish important commits from less important commits;
 2) Extracting referenced Jira issue keys from commit messages and providing the Jira issue information directly in IntelliJ.
 <!-- Plugin description end -->